michaelliu03/py-project/README.md

 # py-project
 some work and practice with the python.
-Read the some Book .
+Read the some Books , Papers and so on.

   (1) First reading book is pydata book.
+  (2) Code is reading notes